xiaohenry/reactjs/README.md

 ## Concepts
 - **Binding**
-    - Often we want to bind a component’s function to reference “this” as in “this” component. this.update.bind(this) —> the update function of this component now uses the component as “this"
+    - Often we want to bind a component’s function to reference “this” as in “this” component. this.update.bind(this) —> the update function of this component now uses the component as “this".
+This is important if we want to reference `props` inside of a components function --> `this.props.id` would be invalid inside of `update()` if we did not bind `this` in the `constructor`.
 - **Keys**
     - Each child in an array/iterator should have a unique ‘key’ prop.
 For example, creating React components in an iteration, each component needs to have a unique key.
 - **Props and State (Detailed)**